-66 One exception is PT which only imposed duct access and in-house wiring so far, making own network rollout the only option for operators to compete.
+&lt;sup>66 One exception is PT which only imposed duct access and in-house wiring so far, making own network rollout the only option for operators to compete.

-67 GPON with a splitter between the CO and customer premises do not have a single fibre which can be unbundled per household at the CO (except for cases where all splitters are at the CO).
+&lt;sup>67 GPON with a splitter between the CO and customer premises do not have a single fibre which can be unbundled per household at the CO (except for cases where all splitters are at the CO).

-non-discrimination and an economic replicability or margin squeeze test (e.g. AT, DE, ES, UK).68 In the NL, there is no price control and prices are subject to commercial agreement.
+Prices for such wholesale products have been set either cost oriented (e.g. BE, DK, IT) or, if there is sufficient competition from other infrastructures or from passive remedies, based on non-discrimination and an economic replicability or margin squeeze test (e.g. AT, DE, ES, UK).
+In the NL, there is no price control and prices are subject to commercial agreement.